Gov't Tightens Social Distancing for Seoul, Gyeonggi

 He said the most pressing task is to swiftly stop transmissions within the metropolitan area.

-Social distancing regulations will be raised a notch to level two, meaning operation of facilities at high risk of cluster infections will be suspended while professional sports will return to spectator-less games.
+Social distancing regulations have been raised a notch to level two, meaning operation of facilities at high risk of cluster infections is suspended and professional sports have returned to spectator-less games.

 Korea reported over 100 new virus cases for a second-straight day on Saturday.